 Compensation Committee.
 The Compensation Committee shall be composed of the members of the Executive Committee, except that the President shall not be a member of the Compensation Committee.
-Additionally, two at-large members shall be appointed annually by the Chairman.
+Additionally, two (2) at-large members shall be appointed annually by the Chair.
 The at-large members shall be present or past members of the Board and shall have had extensive experience with the Association.
-The Chairman shall also serve as Chairman of the Compensation Committee.
-The duties of the Committee shall include a detailed annual evaluation of the President and annually establishing the compensation of the President based on that evaluation as well as appropriate reference to independent, external sources of comparable compensation data.
-The Committee, shall at the time of the annual evaluation of the President, record those factors and data that were used to determine the President’s compensation.
-The Committee shall develop an Association Compensation Policy to ensure consistency in setting compensation, and which will serve as a long-term policy on executive compensation.
-The Policy should set out the relationship between pay and performance, strategy, values, mission and other relevant factors.
+The Chair of the Board of Directors shall also serve as Chair of the Compensation Committee.
+The duties of the Compensation Committee shall include a detailed annual evaluation of the President and annually establishing the compensation of the President based on that evaluation, as well as appropriate reference to independent, external sources of comparable compensation data.
+The Compensation Committee shall at the time of the annual evaluation of the President, record those factors and data that were used to determine the President’s compensation.
+The Compensation Committee shall develop an Association Compensation Policy to ensure consistency in setting compensation, which will serve as a long-term policy on executive compensation.
+The Association Compensation Policy should set out the relationship between pay and performance, strategy, values, mission, and other relevant factors.

 Additional Committees.
-The Chairman of the Board of Directors may appoint additional committees and the Chairman and Vice Chairman thereof, to assist in the work of the Association, with the approval of the Executive Committee.
+The Chair of the Board of Directors may appoint additional committees, and the Chair and Vice Chair thereof, to assist in the work of the Association, with the majority approval of the Executive Committee.
 Membership on these committees may include representatives of other organizations.
-Such committees may be discontinued by the Chairman of the Board of Directors upon the approval of the Executive Committee.
+Such committees may be discontinued by the Chairn of the Board of Directors upon the majority approval of the Executive Committee.

-Committees Advisory to Staff.
-The President of the corporation may appoint or discontinue committees to advise staff in implementing the policies of the Association.
-Membership on such committees may include representatives of other organizations.
-There shall be a Chairman of each committee, appointed by the President, and at his discretion, the President may appoint a Vice Chairman.

-Meeting of the Committees.
-The committees shall meet at the call of the Chairman of the committee, or in his absence the Vice Chairman, upon at least five (5) days' written notice, unless waived by the members of the committee.

-Terms of Office of Committee Members.
-The terms of office of committee members shall commence on January 1 and continue for a term of one (1) year, or until their successors are duly appointed and qualified.

 Indemnification